10Duke Scale SDK for Java

 }

 Initialize the client application to use the 10Duke Scale SDK.
 The following example shows how to set up a client application to use the OAuth PKCE flow to sign in users.
-The example uses a client application builder utility called DesktopAppClientBuilder.
+The example uses the DesktopAppClientBuilder client application builder utility.

 private void initClientApp() throws IOException, URISyntaxException {